Matt-Adventure-Ardeche/staffhandbook/docs/index.md

 !!! info

-    A way to evangelize, explain, and support solutions to peers so they can be correctly used and successfully adopted
+    A way to evangelize, explain, and support working practices to peers so they can be correctly used and successfully adopted

 ## Our Belief